 Shares May Trade at Prices Different than NAV.
 The NAV of the Shares generally will fluctuate with changes in the market value of the Fund's holdings.
 The market prices of Shares generally will fluctuate in accordance with changes in NAV, as well as the relative supply of and demand for Shares on the exchange on which the Fund trades.
 The Adviser cannot predict whether the Shares will trade below, at, or above the Fund's NAV.
-Price differences may be due largely to the fact that supply and demand forces at work in the secondary trading market for the Shares will be related, but not identical, to the same forces influencing the prices of the securities in the Fund's Underlying Index trading individually or in the aggregate at any point in time.
+Price differences may be due largely to the fact that supply and demand forces at work in the secondary trading market for the Shares will be related, but not identical, to the same forces influencing the prices of the Fund's holdings, individually or in the aggregate at any point in time.
 In addition, disruptions to creations and redemptions or the existence of extreme market volatility may result in trading prices that differ significantly from NAV.